 2. Lake Chapala’s lower cost of living affords you a vibrant lifestyle.

-It can be tricky to calculate cost of living because it really comes down to your lifestyle, but on average, Americans save about 55% by living in Mexico and Canadians save about 49% according to Numbeo, which compares various costs of living worldwide.
-It includes price comparisons by housing, food, entertainment, transportation, and so on.
-Right now, Americans can take advantage of historic lows in the value of the peso to dollar– a tremendous benefit for people bringing in US dollars.
+It can be tricky to calculate cost of living because it really comes down to your lifestyle, but on average, Americans save about 50% by living in Mexico and likewise Canadians save about 50% according to Numbeo, which compares various costs of living worldwide.
+It includes price comparisons by the housing, food, entertainment, transportation, and so on.
+Right now, Americans can take advantage of historic lows in the value of the peso to a dollar– a tremendous benefit for people bringing in US dollars.
 The Canadian currency also is hovering around all-time highs compared to the peso.

 Rents and real estate are affordable.
 VERY affordable depending on where you’re moving from!
 People coming to the area from places where home prices have soared like British Columbia, California and New York will be shocked by the stunning homes you can buy for so little.
 However, property price increases in Mexico have made home prices approach on par with many other US/Canadian locales.

 ‘Outside living’ is a way of life at Lake Chapala so you can enjoy lush gardens, fountains and views of the lake and mountains that will take your breath away.

 Lake Chapala boasts restaurants on a world-class scale that are very affordable.
 Most recently we had a rib-eye dinner for two with appetizers, sides and 2 mojitos for $38 USD, including tip.
 But it’s also easy to keep a very nice lunch or dinner for one person under $10 USD.